The Story of Ro.

 Riondel Community Church

-Since the early 1900’s, the christian community in Riondel had been meeting together in public spaces, lead by pastors who served much of the communities around Kootenay Lake.
+Since the early 1900’s, the Christian community in Riondel had been meeting together in public spaces, lead by pastors who served much of the communities around Kootenay Lake.
 In 1959, the community came together and built this beautiful, church building.
 They filled the church with items donated from other churches in the area and built furniture with found and donated materials.
 They worked together to create a place for people to gather and meet with Jesus.
 So the Riondel Community Church was born.

 The Harbour at Riondel

-Fast forward a bunch of years to the fall of 2020, when Mark and Jes Hagen (the executive directors of The Harbour and founders of the Wild Goose Collective), moved from Alberta to Riondel, to start a Discipleship School and retreat centre at the old Dutch Harbour Bible Camp.
+Fast forward a bunch of years to the fall of 2020, when Mark and Jes Hagen (the executive directors of The Harbour and founders of the Wild Goose Collective), moved from Alberta to Riondel, to start Headwaters Discipleship School and retreat centre at the old Dutch Harbour Bible Camp.
 The Riondel Community Church had not been functioning for a number of years and had to make the tough decision to sell the building.
 Fortunately, when they heard of Mark and Jes’ vision of creating a space for people to experience restoration and closeness with Jesus, as well as how they wanted to be involved in the community of Riondel and support the people who live here, they chose to gift the church to The Harbour ministries.

 Church to Coffee Shop